 - Iconic Item: In-universe, Don Salluste seems to be well-known for wearing a pair of green gloves.
 To the point that the baby he has allegedly fathered is wearing a pair of identical small gloves as "family resemblance".

 - Insignia Rip-Off Ritual: After falling in disgrace, Don Salluste has to go through a humiliating ceremony before the King and Queen, where his titles of nobility are stripped from him.
-This includes the pendant of the "Order of the Golden Fleece", by way of first (painfully) pulling his collar atop his face.
-Before that, the king orders him to retire in a monastery, where he'll take vows of chastity... and poverty.Salluste: No, not poverty!
+This includes the pendant of the "Order of the Golden Fleece", by way of first (painfully) pulling his ruff atop his face.
+Before that, the King orders him to retire in a monastery, where he'll take vows of chastity, which he accepts... and poverty, which he doesn't.Salluste: No, not poverty!
 Sire, please!

-- Jerk with a Heart of Jerk: When he learns that there is an conspiracy against his valet Blaze who is posing as his nephew coming from America, Salluste wants to save him... so he can be caught in a Bedroom Adultery Scene scheme so his master can regain his power and wealth.Salluste: If someone kill him tomorrow...
-I can't make him be caught by the king in the Queen's bed.
-And the king cucked by my valet, THAT is my revenge!
+- Jerk With A Heart Of Jerk: When he learns that there is a conspiracy against his valet Blaze who is posing as his nephew coming from the Americas, Salluste wants to save him... so he can be caught in a Bedroom Adultery Scene scheme with the Queen so Salluste can regain his power and wealth.Salluste: If someone kill him tomorrow...
+I can't make him be caught by the King in the Queen's bed.
+And the King cucked by my valet, THAT is my revenge!

-[Salluste is still asleep but puts a happy face]
+[Salluste is still asleep but puts on a happy face]

 [Salluste does a "rewind" gesture and Blaze, annoyed, obliges]

-Salluste: [does a grabbing gesture, then suddenly wakes] There is one missing!
+Salluste: [does a grabbing gesture, then suddenly wakes] There's one missing!